Built to navigate uncertainty

 Our PruFund range of funds are designed to navigate choppy markets, geo-political uncertainty and imitation – and still manage to deliver over the long term.

 No-one can confidently predict when a stock market fall may happen.
 But as we are seeing now, when that happens, it can cause irrational fear which can drive poor client decisions to sell at the wrong time.
-Our PruFund range of funds are designed with a long term view (10-15 years).
+Our PruFund range of funds are designed with a medium to long term view (5-10 years or more).

 The timeline here gives you an idea of market events over the last 15 years, right up to what’s happening now.
 It shows how our Prufunds are designed to respond to market volatility, in this case, our PruFund Growth Fund, and demonstrates how our smoothing mechanism - designed to protect investors from the extreme short term ups and downs of direct stock market investment – has kicked in.

-Take a look at the interactive timeline, which shows how PruFund Growth Fund is performing compared to market indices, and following application of UPAs.
+Take a look at the interactive timeline, which shows how PruFund Growth Fund is performing compared to market indices, and following application of Unit Price Adjustments (UPAs).